Olivia Rodrigo: Philanthropy and activism

-In response to the 2022 overruling of the Roe v.
-Wade U.S. Supreme Court ruling, Rodrigo performed "Fuck You" with British singer Lily Allen at Glastonbury Festival.
-She prefaced the performance by dedicating it to the associate justices who voted to overturn Roe, Samuel Alito, Clarence Thomas, Neil Gorsuch, Amy Coney Barrett, Brett Kavanaugh, saying "I'm devastated and terrified.
+Following the U.S. Supreme Court's 2022 overturning of Roe v.
+Wade, Rodrigo performed "Fuck You", with British singer Lily Allen, at Glastonbury Festival.
+She prefaced the performance by dedicating it to the associate justices who voted to overturn Roe, saying "I'm devastated and terrified.
 So many women and so many girls are going to die because of this.
 I wanted to dedicate this next song to the five members of the Supreme Court who have showed us that at the end of the day, they truly don't give a shit about freedom.
 The song is for the justices."